CloudConfusion/cloudconfusion.github.io/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

 Evaluation Iso
 [https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016)
  Hyper-V feature installed on.
- Download and install┬á7Zip
+ Download and install 7Zip

 You‘ll need to scroll through the script and edit some file paths / usernames /passwords but tbh you should be scrolling through scripts some random maniac has posted on a website before you run them on your PC.
  Cmon, you‘re not an Apple user.
- Or maybe you areÔÇª. #PowershellCore.
+ Or maybe you are. #PowershellCore.

-You can get the script you need ┬á(Createfirstdconshot) from┬á[https://github.com/gabrielmccoll/TestLab](https://github.com/gabrielmccoll/TestLab)
+You can get the script you need (Createfirstdconshot) from┬[https://github.com/gabrielmccoll/TestLab](https://github.com/gabrielmccoll/TestLab)

-┬á

-┬á